acidburn0zzz/orgs-docs/publishing-an-org-scoped-package.md

 configure your npm so that it automatically creates packages with your Organization scope.

-Don't forget that all Members of an Organization are immediately added to a Developers team that automatically has Read/Write access to all packages published under an Organization scope.
+Don't forget that all members of an Organization are immediately added to a Developers team that automatically has read/write access to all packages published under an Organization scope.
-([Learn more about the Developers Team])
+([Learn more about the Developers team])

 <hr/>